(Originally published in December, 2014, a few weeks before the trial began.)

 Judging from their complaints, nearly everyone in modern America feels that things are out of control, and the rampant violation of this principle has to be among the biggest reasons.

-The man who lives quietly on 4th Street is entitled to his privacy, but the actions of a policeman authorized to use violence must be scrutinized.
-Likewise the prosecutor who can ruin lives with the stroke of a pen.
+The man who lives quietly on 4th Street is entitled to full privacy, but the actions of a policeman authorized to use violence must be scrutinized.
+More so the prosecutor who can ruin lives with the stroke of a pen.